 Another goal to aim for with cloud migration is high performance.
 Performance means getting more out of your application.
 It requires you to make your system more efficient.
 Bottlenecks have to be removed.
 The cloud gives enormous flexibility to do so.
 As has been mentioned before the cloud allows for the hardware to be in the form of code.
 You can therefore easily deal with hardware-level bottlenecks.

 Security is another area that has to be dealt with during cloud migration.
 Your goal should be to transform the security of your application.
 Security tends to be the most discussed topic related to the cloud.
-People are generally spooked with putting out data on the cloud.
+People are generally spooked by putting out data on the cloud.

 But moving to the cloud allows you to completely rethink your security protocols.
 The main service providers like AWS, Azure, etc, may actually have better security than your own systems.
 They may also take care of many functions for which you have employed armies of sysadmins.
 Now in this environment, you need to identify the problems such as the possibility of external attack, internal sabotage, human error, etc. Each would require a different type of strategy to combat.
 You have to consider the handling of sensitive client data and how to encrypt the data better.